 In heavily planted marine tanks it might be necessary to add magnesium to maintain a Magnesium level around 1250-1350 ppm

-Calcium is again another important element for the marine macro algae growth.
-Especially calcareous macro algae species like from the Halimeda family will need a higher calcium level for its growth.
+Calcium is again another important element for good macroalgae growth.
+Especially calcareous macroalgae species like from the Halimeda family will need a higher calcium level for its growth.

 We use Calcium reactors to maintain a good calcium level of around 430 ppm but normally macroalgae will be fine with a calcium level in a range between 380-450 ppm.

-As mentioned before adding Calcium alone to the marine water will effect your PH and Alkalinity levels.
-For macro algae it is recommended to keep the Alkalinity between 7-10 DKH, and the PH Level between 8-8,5.
+As mentioned before adding Calcium alone to the marine water will affect your PH and Alkalinity levels.
+For macroalgae, it is recommended to keep the Alkalinity between 7-10 DKH, and the PH Level between 8-8,4.

 Quite important too is Sulphur, which is normally though sufficient enough available as it will be replaced with water changes.

-Last but not least macro algae will need carbon for its growth, which will be turned into oxygen.
-Carbon will be sufficient enough available in most marine aquarium and the produced oxygen will be helpful when the marine aquarium inhabits a lot of fishes.
+Last but not least macroalgae will need carbon for its growth, which will be turned into oxygen.
+Carbon will be sufficient enough available in most marine aquariums and the produced oxygen will be helpful when the marine aquarium inhabits a lot of fishes.

-As for Major Nutrients, it won't be necessary to add any of those Nutrients/Elements to a marine or reef aquarium with just a few macro algae in it.
-Just in heavily planted marine aquarium setups, it might be necessary to add some of them periodically.
+Often it won't be necessary to add trace elements to a marine or reef aquarium with just a few macroalgae species in it.

 There are ongoing discussions about what Iron level should be maintained.
 We have actually good experiences with an Iron level between 0.05-0,1 ppm.